Experiments in various techniques to imply nuances, tactility and texture of textile characteristics onto porcelain.

 A porcelain edition of Made by Rain follows up the textile collection.
-Developed during a three-month creative residency from september-november 2017 in Arita, Japan.
+Developed during a three-month creative residency in Arita, Japan.

-A performance by a set of materials that developed during the run of the exhibition at Stroom, Den Haag (more…)
+Light sensitive textiles exposed to a UV installation.
+A performance by a set of materials that developed during the run of the exhibition. (more…)

 How to map an ever changing landscape?
 Artistic research to the nature, landscape and culture of the Swiss Jungfrau-Aletsch glacier.